Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 Getting through the full Umuzi program is pretty hard.
 We made this course so that we can make sure we can set as many people up for success as possible.
 The worst thing we can do is accept someone into our course when they aren't quite ready for it because if a person is not quite work-ready by the end then it's a waste of a year and really stressful and horrible for everyone involved.

 The idea behind this course is to allow you to polish up a few skills that were covered in the bootcamp.
-We also want to help you learn how to learn more effectively.
+We also want to help you learn how to learn more effectively and add a little shine to some of your so-called "soft" skills.
+(Soft skills are hard you guys)

 You can learn how to learn better.
 Being an effective learner will supercharge your whole life.